mcyph/cnn_chinese_hw/README.md

 I have put this project and my supplemental data under the same license (LGPL 2.1).
-Compared to the license of some other publicly available Chinese handwriting datasets, the LGPL is quite permissive and allows for commercial use as well as for use in research.
+Compared to the license of some other publicly available Chinese handwriting datasets, the LGPL is quite permissive and allows for commercial use.

 [KanjiVG](https://kanjivg.tagaini.net/) data is also included for validation purposes.
 This data is not combined when recognizing due